Confirm

 • intellectual property, such as music compositions, book rights or designs

-We have another article that covers What can I leave in my will? in greater detail.
+We have another article that covers what you can leave in a will in greater detail.

 List 3: Beneficiaries